 - Withdraw/Deposit Methods: How does the exchange handle funding or withdrawals?
 Has the exchange got a bad reputation on withdrawing funds?

 - Fees: What fees does the exchange charge for their services?
 Including the withdrawal fees.

 - Ease of Use: Does the exchange offer a simplified trading interface?
 Conversely, does it offer the advanced trading tools you’re looking for?

 We’ll now proceed to break down the best exchanges for Australian cryptocurrency traders:

-Binance is a China-based exchange that launched live trading in July 2017, and offers a robust tool set suitable for both beginner investors and professional traders.
-Like most big exchanges, Binance doesn’t offer fiat currency funding options, so in order to get started with this exchange you’ll need to already own cryptocurrency.
+Binance is a worldwide exchange that launched live trading in July 2017, and offers a robust tool set suitable for both beginner investors and professional traders.
+In 2020 they now support AUD deposits and withdrawals and are actively focusing on improving services across Australia.

-The Binance exchange supports Bitcoin, Ethereum, Litecoin, and more than 45 different altcoins.
-Many professional traders prefer Binance as it supports coins that are not listed elsewhere, such as Bitcoin Gold, IOTA, and Walton.Image: Binance volume chart with trading pair volume over 24 hours courtesy of cryptocoincharts.info
+The Binance exchange supports Bitcoin, Ethereum, Litecoin, and more than 200 different altcoins.
+Many professional traders opt to use Binance as it supports many coins that are not listed elsewhere and it provides high liquidity, which is essential for trading.Image: Binance volume chart with trading pair volume over 24 hours courtesy of cryptocoincharts.info

 Cryptocurrency funding only.